Table of Contents

-The demand for cities to be more bike-friendly has exponentially increased in the last 5 years.
-With bike lanes, pedestrian zones, and other traffic calming measures in place, it has become very confusing for car drivers, leading to a rise in pedestrian and cyclist traffic accidents yearly.
+The demand for cities to be bike-friendly has increased exponentially in the last 5 years.
+With bike lanes, pedestrian zones, and other traffic calming measures in place, it has become very confusing for car drivers, leading to a yearly rise in pedestrian and cyclist traffic accidents.

-Besides that, many drivers fail to understand that the streets are also used by cyclists and pedestrians.
-More vehicles are driving at higher speed limits, giving them very little time to respond to any pedestrian or cyclist, even those in pedestrian crossings.
+Besides that, many drivers fail to understand that cyclists and pedestrians also use the streets.
+More vehicles are driving at higher speed limits, giving them very little time to respond to pedestrians or cyclists, even those in pedestrian crossings.
 The blind spots have also increased serious accidents.

 Accidents either occur because of mistakes or sheer negligence, and mistakes can occur at any time, anywhere.
 It is completely understandable that in a country with around 270 million cars, there is a heightened risk of motor vehicle accidents.
 However, the chances of survival in motor vehicle collisions with other cars are considerably higher than for pedestrians and cyclists.

 Motor cars are strong machines with safety features protecting the driver and occupants in the vehicle.
 There are a lot of factors that increase the likelihood of injuries and death for pedestrians and cyclists, but one major factor is speeding.
 A pedestrian is four times more likely to die from an accident with a car traveling between 36 and 45 miles per hour than a car traveling between 26 and 30 miles per hour.